MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-XII-Transportation-Security-Administration-Department-Homeland-Security/subchapter-C-Civil-Aviation-Security/part-1548-Indirect-Air-Carrier-Security/section-1548.7.md

 (b) *Renewal Application.* Upon timely submittal of an application for renewal, and unless and until TSA denies the application, the indirect air carrier's approved security program remains in effect.

-(1) Unless otherwise authorized by TSA, each indirect air carrier that has a security program under this part must timely submit to TSA, at least 30 calendar days prior to the first day of the anniversary month of initial approval of its security program, an application for renewal of its security program in a form and a manner approved by TSA.
+(1) Unless otherwise authorized by TSA, each indirect air carrier that has a security program under this part must timely submit to TSA, at least 30 calendar days before the 36th month after the initial approval of its security program, an application for renewal of its security program in a form and a manner approved by TSA.

 (2) The application for renewal must be in writing and include a signed statement that the indirect air carrier has reviewed and ensures the continuing accuracy of the contents of its initial application for a security program, subsequent renewal applications, or other submissions to TSA confirming a change of information and noting the date such applications and submissions were sent to TSA, including the following certification: